Kubecost’s Path to Product-Market Fit — How the Co-Founders Validated Their Idea with 100 Customer Conversations

 FINDING EARLY CUSTOMERS

 Even before Brown and Tripathy officially launched, people wanted to pull the product out of their hands.
 “We actually found our first two to three paid customers from those initial conversations,” Brown says.
-“And we were like, ‘wait, you actually want to pay us?’
+“And we were like, ‘Wait, you actually want to pay us?’
 We didn’t even have a company formed at that point.”

 In March 2019, they officially launched Kubecost (which was called Stackwatch at the time) with a blog post and a production-ready solution.